DEEPIKAKANNAN25/AWS_Project/README.md

 🖼️ 1.
 Bucket Name Setup ([images/1-bucket-name.png](images/1-bucket-name.png))

 I logged in to the AWS Management Console, navigated to S3, and clicked "Create bucket".
-I entered a unique bucket name (my-portfolio-bucket-demo) and selected a region.
+I entered a unique bucket name (personal-portfolio-website-hosting) and selected a region.

 Key Setting: Choose the AWS Region close to your target audience to minimize latency.